Ayra Starr: 2018–2020: Career beginnings

 In December 2019, Starr uploaded an original song called "Damage" to her Instagram page.
-Within three hours, Mavin founder Don Jazzy sent her a direct message expressing interest in her music and inviting her to meet.
-Starr later recalled she was eating cereal when she saw the message and screamed in excitement, while her aunt helped compose a reply.
-Don Jazzy had discovered her page through a follower who shared content from several young creatives.
-When his initial direct message received no response, he contacted her through her brother.
+After this, Mavin Records founder Don Jazzy sent her a message expressing interest in her music and inviting her to meet.
 Starr's first sessions at Mavin Studios were her introduction to professional recording.
-She admitted being extremely nervous during those times; she and her brother would quietly celebrate whenever Don Jazzy left the room, then compose themselves again when he returned.
-She later reflected on the Mavin environment as familial rather than strictly business-oriented.
 Throughout 2020, she recorded at Mavin Studios in Lagos with producers Louddaaa, Don Jazzy, and Dayogrey.